 A physiotherapist with take a thorough history of your symptoms and will conduct a physical examination of the area to confirm the diagnosis.

 The main aim of physiotherapy is to restore strength and function to the knee.
 Treatment will be based on active rehabilitation, focusing on strength and flexibility.

 Your physiotherapist will create an individual exercise programme to address your individual needs.
-We have included some gentle exercises for you to start trying if you wish to, please see below.

 You may be given the option to attend an exercise class.